karma-runner/karma/docs/dev/01-public-api.md

 Most of the time, you will be using Karma directly from the command line.
 You can, however, call Karma programmatically from your node module.
-This might be helpful when using Karma with [Grunt] for instance.
+Here is the public API.

 ## karma.server